 Your votes and comments encourage our guide authors to continue

 creating helpful guides for the League of Legends community.

-Start Hunter's Machete and W. Level your abilities W first, then E, then Q. Obviously R at 6, 11, 16.
-Use Q for an auto-attack reset.
+Start Hunter's Machete and W. Level your abilities W first, then E, then Q. Obviously R at 6, 11, 16 - Shyvana has one of the strongest ultimates in the game.

 Follow this build path: Stalker's Blade - Bloodrazor -> Titanic Hydra -> Ninja Tabi -> Dead Man's Plate, you can't really go wrong with that build.
 And enjoy!
 Your final two items depend on the game: Spirit Visage -> Blade of the Ruined King in an average game, or something more defensive like Thornmail if an enemy is fed or against full AD.

 You need to earn XP quickly in the first 10 minutes of the game.
 Shyvana can easily become 2 levels ahead of the enemy jungler, and she scales hard with levels and is hard to beat when she's ahead.
-You do this by focusing on farming early, using the most efficient routes, and you farm all game, and also gather any XP which is free in lanes (for example while your laner backs).
+You do this by focusing on farming early, using the most efficient routes, don't be afraid to farm the enemy jungle as well (which sets him back).
+You must farm ceaselessly all game, and also gather any XP which is free in lanes (for example while your laner backs).